-As you’ll quickly learn during your time here, we place value in outcomes above all else - how we arrive at those outcomes is something we figure out together, as a team.
+As you’ll quickly learn during your time here, we place value in outcomes above all else.
+As a team, we are constantly reassessing how we arrive at those outcomes.

 Growth vs. Structure

-Given that the majority of the work we do is with government customers, we understand first-hand the danger of over-reliance on policies and procedures, and we are confronted on a daily basis with the impact of policy-laden cultures.
+Given that the majority of the work we do is with government customers, we understand first-hand the danger of over-reliance on policies and procedures.
+We are confronted on a daily basis with the impact of policy-laden cultures.
 Tragically, employees limit the impact of their own work, the impact of their teams, and the impact of their organizations.

 We don’t equate growth with rigidity.
 In fact, we recognize that in order to continue to do the work that we do, helping our customers break through their own bureaucracies, we cannot become one ourselves.

-This means actively fighting the slow, cancerous growth of process and policy.
+This means carefully controlling the growth of process and policy.
 It means continuing to encourage and reward creativity.
 It means that we’re willing to err on the side of trusting our employees to do the right thing, even if it means that on a rare occasion someone falls short of our collective expectations.

 Why?
-Because the opposite of trust is fear, and the tool to limit that fear is policy.
+Because the opposite of trust is fear.
+And the tools to limit that fear is policy.
 Once an organization starts down the road of inventing policy to address every potential situation, the battle for the organization’s culture is lost.

 Risk Tolerance and Error Correction

 Like most startups, BMNT has a pretty high threshold for risk, and so do the majority of its employees.
 We don’t ever envision this changing.
-We’re proud of the fact that we’ve never had to take outside investment, and this has afforded us the latitude to take on calculated risks and to own the outcomes of those decisions, good or bad.
+This has afforded us the latitude to take calculated risks and to own the outcomes, both good and bad.